Sajor on WWII comfort women: Speak up against injustice and not wait for 50 years

 “For the first time, rape was finally acknowledged as a war crime,” she said in the podcast Conversations with MM.
 It took 50 years for the women victims to come out to the open about their sexual slavery during WWII under the Japanese Imperial Army.

-“It took that long, but we wanted accountability.”
+“It took that long.
+We wanted accountability.”

 Sajor recalled that the idea of setting up a tribunal was hatched by human rights activist and literature professor Yung Jun Ok (now 100) and sustained by Yayori Matsui (deceased in 2002), a Japanese journalist and activist, and herself, in 1998 in Geneva when they sought the accountability of rape and sexual slavery of the comfort women to the UN Commission on Human Rights.